Buybacks

 Buybacks can help explain why marginal supply feels tighter, why a company may face a steadier corporate bid over time, and why changes in float can matter for liquidity and ownership structure.
 They are especially relevant when repurchase activity is large relative to average turnover or when the stock has limited new issuance offsetting the reduction in shares.

-That is why buybacks are best treated as one recurring mechanical flow inside a broader market structure, not as a standalone master variable.
+Buybacks are best treated as one recurring mechanical flow inside a broader market structure, not as a standalone master variable.
 They can cushion supply, reinforce supportive conditions, or matter little when larger liquidity and positioning forces dominate.
-The useful analytical question is not whether buybacks exist, but how much of the authorized capacity is actually being executed, over what window, and against what surrounding market conditions.
+The useful analytical question is how much authorized capacity is actually being executed, how much net share count is actually falling, and how large the buying is relative to surrounding market conditions.

 FAQ